 Medical Oncology Internship – Guildford

-Fitzpatrick Referrals Oncology and Soft Tissue hospital is seeking applications for its oncology internship beginning end 2020/early 2021.
+Fitzpatrick Referrals Oncology and Soft Tissue hospital is seeking applications for its oncology internship beginning in February 2022.

 We are a purpose-built specialist referral hospital in Guildford, Surrey, dedicated to expert care, innovative clinical decision-making and compassionate communication.
 The facilities are state-of-the-art and include four operating theatres, a 160-slice CT scanner, C-arm fluoroscopy, an interventional radiology suite, minimally-invasive surgical equipment, cystoscopy, endoscopy, bronchoscopy, dedicated chemotherapy preparation and administration rooms, ultrasonography, digital radiography and a full in-house laboratory.

 Due to the continued growth of the oncology service, applications are invited from veterinary surgeons with relevant post-graduate experience for the position of oncology intern.
 The successful candidate will work with a team of specialists (including Diplomates of ACVIM / ACVS / ECVS / ECVIM / ECVDI), ECVS surgical residents, rotating interns, clinical research assistants, nurses and auxiliaries.

 This 12-month post will provide training in all aspects of medical oncology including experience of advanced surgical and interventional oncologic procedures.
 Duties will involve daily collaboration with all clinical and non-clinical teams and you will be required to assist with the daily care of both inpatients and chemotherapy outpatients, consultations, client communication, diagnostic procedures and treatments.
 You will share primary care responsibility of our medical oncology patients with another medical oncology intern.
 You will also be included in the out-of-hours rota.
 Active involvement with clinical research is encouraged, leading towards a peer-reviewed publication.

 The successful candidate must be a graduated veterinary surgeon and preferably have completed a one-year rotating internship or at least two years of general small animal practice.
-In addition, you will be care driven, have excellent communication skills, be exceptionally organised, thorough and be able to operate in a 24/7 team environment.
+In addition, you will be care driven, be exceptionally organised, thorough and be able to operate in a 24/7 team environment.

 To arrange an informal discussion, or to find out further information please contact Hospital Director Rosemary Hackett: RHacke[email protected] | 01483 668100